Fertility

 A recent study published in the British Medical Journal (BMJ) suggests that acupuncture given at the time of embryo transfer might have a positive influence on treatment outcomes.
 The British Acupuncture Council has compiled fact sheets about the latest research into acupuncture for female and male infertility and the treatment of endometriosis.

 Hua suggests that you talk to her before your treatment cycle commences.
-From experience, it is best to commence acupuncture sessions at least 6-8 weeks before your IVF process begins,
+From experience, it is best to commence acupuncture sessions at least 6-8 weeks before your IVF process begins, then two times during simulation, pre and post transfer and again around 7 to 10 days after transfer.

 On your first visit you will then be given a thorough consultation - taking into account your IVF/ICSI protocol, ongoing blood tests, ultrasound scans, etc - from which Hua can assess your individual circumstances and devise an individual treatment plan